02 May Integrating Faith and Catholic Identity into Curriculum

 Before I designed the Diocese of Providence (DOP) unit template, we had developed a walk-through protocol.
 The checkable items for Catholic Identity and Social Teaching were part of that protocol.
 So I included the checkable items in the DOP unit template as a way in which teachers could indicate which Catholic values, teachings, references, etc., were integrated into the unit.
 Having to check items insure that teachers review what should be included in the unit.
 If there’s something that hadn’t been checked, they can then go back and indicate that aspect of Catholic Identity in the narrative section.

-Finding Ways to Integrate Faith Organically
+Finding Ways to Integrate Faith in Curriculum Organically

 Sally Bartos, Powers Catholic Schools, Diocese of Lansing